jspecify/jspecify/docs/spec.rst

    TODO(cpovirk): What if the lower bound has some other nullness operator?
-I’m pretty sure that we want to allow ``UNSPECIFIED`` in the most convenient world (as we did before my recent edits), and we may want to allow more.
+I’m pretty sure that we want to allow ``UNSPECIFIED`` in the some-world version (as we did before my recent edits), and we may want to allow more.

 -  otherwise: no nodes

-**Most convenient world:** The rules are the same except that the requirements for “``NO_CHANGE`` or ``MINUS_NULL``” are loosened to “``NO_CHANGE``, ``MINUS_NULL``, or ``UNSPECIFIED``.”
+**Some-world version:** The rules are the same except that the requirements for “``NO_CHANGE`` or ``MINUS_NULL``” are loosened to “``NO_CHANGE``, ``MINUS_NULL``, or ``UNSPECIFIED``.”